Auschwitz concentration camp: Tattoos and triangles

 Uniquely at Auschwitz, prisoners were tattooed with a serial number, on their left breast for Soviet prisoners of war and on the left arm for civilians.
-Categories of prisoner were distinguishable by triangular pieces of cloth (German: Winkel) sewn onto on their jackets below their prisoner number.
+Categories of prisoner were distinguishable by triangular pieces of cloth (German: Winkel) sewn onto their jackets below their prisoner number.
 Political prisoners (Schutzhäftlinge or Sch), mostly Poles, had a red triangle, while criminals (Berufsverbrecher or BV) were mostly German and wore green.
 Asocial prisoners (Asoziale or Aso), which included vagrants, prostitutes and the Roma, wore black.
 Purple was for Jehovah's Witnesses (Internationale Bibelforscher-Vereinigung or IBV)'s and pink for gay men, who were mostly German.
 An estimated 5,000–15,000 gay men prosecuted under German Penal Code Section 175 (proscribing sexual acts between men) were detained in concentration camps, of whom an unknown number were sent to Auschwitz.
 Jews wore a yellow badge, the shape of the Star of David, overlaid by a second triangle if they also belonged to a second category.
 The nationality of the inmate was indicated by a letter stitched onto the cloth.
 A racial hierarchy existed, with German prisoners at the top.
 Next were non-Jewish prisoners from other countries.
 Jewish prisoners were at the bottom.